hossein-alipour/ha-popover/README.md

 # Installation
-Just download the JS and CSS file and include in your HTML webpage
+Just download the files and and include JS and CSS files in your HTML webpage

 # How to use